VOICE OF NATURE

 The artwork combines bio generated data and creates a visual language that is technologically challenging but intellectually accessible.
 Voice of Nature was first exhibited in Chengdu, one of the most polluted cities of China.
 The sensors connected to its roots, leaves, and branches, monitor environmental conditions such as CO2 levels, temperature, moist and light levels, which are fed to an algorithm to generate digital rings every second instead of a year, Showed on a giant halo behind the tree these real time rings confronted people with the tree’s health at that moment, giving nature a voice that might be heard by humanity.

-With the tree responding to human touch, Voice of Nature shows in a poetic way that humanity has a big influence on the changing climate.
-By touching the tree the artwork calms down or has its energy levels grow, leaving the spectator with an empowering message instead of the depressing idea of being powerless.
+Showing in a poetic way that humanity has a big influence on the changing climate and their actions can influence in both ways.
+By touching the tree the artwork calms down or has its energy levels grow, leaving the spectator with an empowering message that change is at their fingertips.